April 16th, 2009 Headsman

 Ulysses looked sternly at him and answered, “If you were their sacrificing priest, you must have prayed many a time that it might be long before I got home again, and that you might marry my wife and have children by her.
 Therefore you shall die.”

 With these words he picked up the sword that Agelaus had dropped when he was being killed, and which was lying upon the ground.
 Then he struck Leiodes on the back of his neck, so that his head fell rolling in the dust while he was yet speaking.

-On whatever date imagined, or strictly as fiction, it’s the climax of one of seminal works of the western literary canon.
+On whatever date imagined, or strictly as fiction, this whole bloodbath fixes the climax of one of seminal works of the western literary canon.